anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The real danger is not that computers will begin to think like men, but that men will begin to think like computers.
+Quote: Loyalty and friendship, which is to me the same, created all the wealth that I've ever thought I'd have.

-By: Sydney J. Harris
+By: Ernie Banks